Steem-FOSSbot/steem-fossbot-voter/docs/algorithm.md

 All metrics show the key name first, then a short description

+Boolean type metrics are given numeric value 0 for false or 1 true when used in an algorithm.

 ##### Note on capital category

 Capital category (minnow, dolphin, whale) is defined as